icopy-site/awesome-cn/docs/awesome/awesome-adsb.md

 - [sdr-enthusiasts/docker-adsb-ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder) - All-in-one ADSB container with readsb, tar1090, graphs1090, autogain, multi-feeder, and mlat-hub built in.
 - [adsbfi/adsb-fi-scripts](https://github.com/adsbfi/adsb-fi-scripts) - Easy to use feeder install script for feeding to adsb.fi.
 - [adsblol/feed](https://github.com/adsblol/feed) - Easy to use, container-based MLAT/ADS-B/ACARS/VDL2 multi feed client.
 Powered by [SDR-Enthusiasts](https://github.com/sdr-enthusiasts) images.
+- [adsb.im](https://adsb.im/home) - Simple to use ADS-B Feeder Images.
+Setup a single board computer (such as Raspberry Pi) to receive and share aircraft ADS-B position reports without command line/terminal skills required.
+Allows sharing data with both open-source and commercial flight tracking websites.

 ### Visualisation

 - [wiedehopf/tar1090](https://github.com/wiedehopf/tar1090) - A great way to view your ADS-B data.
+- [amnesica/BelugaProject](https://github.com/amnesica/BelugaProject) - A web application that displays data of one or multiple, local ADS-B feeders and AIS-data along with additional information on a map interface in the browser.
 - [Grafana](https://grafana.com/) - Open source analytics and monitoring solution for every database.

 ### Apps

-- [d4rken/adsb-meta-tracker](https://github.com/d4rken/adsb-meta-tracker) - An android ADS-B Meta Tracker that shows metadata about ADS-B aggregators.
+- [d4rken/adsb-meta-tracker](https://github.com/d4rken/adsb-meta-tracker) - An Android ADS-B Meta Tracker that shows metadata about ADS-B aggregators.
+- [AirPing](https://airping.app) - An iOS app that turns your tar1090 or readsb instance into a mobile flight tracker.

 ### Social

 - [docker-planefence](https://github.com/kx1t/docker-planefence) - A little tool that can be used to log, display and tweet the aircraft that come within range of your receiver (i.e. the fence).
 - [Jxck-S/plane-notify](https://github.com/Jxck-S/plane-notify) - Notify if a selected plane has taken off or landed using OpenSky or ADS-B Exchange data.

+## ADS-B Derived Data
+- [aircraft-flight-schedules](https://github.com/MrAirspace/aircraft-flight-schedules) - Open-source datasets featuring global, high-level flight schedules extracted from worldwide aircraft ADS-B position transmissions (2024+ onwards).
+Covers all flights globally as long as within coverage of the [ADSBlol](https://adsb.lol/) initiative.

 ## Hardware